topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 <br/><br/><br/><br/>

-# 5. Connecting the D3-G with a host PC
+# 5. Connecting the D3-G board with a host PC

 This chapter explains how to connect the host PC to the D3-G board through UART for firmware download and serial communication.

 <br/><br/><br/>

-## 5.1 D3-G Connection with UART
+## 5.1 D3-G board Connection with UART

 Follow these steps and verify that the firmware download is successfully completed by using the UART connection.